You are at page 3/4

 Almost every individual feels bound to honor his guest in the best possible manner.
 They will open their houses to every guest with a smiling face and with all their sincerity give the best seat and cook the best food for their guest.

-The mentality of Turkish idea on hospitality is whichever your religion is, whichever country you come from, whatever language you speak... you are GOD's GUEST ( Allah misafiri ), so you deserve to be welcomed in such a manner.
+The mentality of Turkish idea on hospitality is whichever your religion is, whichever country you come from, whatever language you speak... you are a GOD's GUEST ( Allah misafiri ), so you deserve to be welcomed in such a manner.

 You will find during your visit that people will go out of their way to help you and feel welcomed.
 This is the meaning of 'Turkish hospitality'.